 In 1962, the Drug Efficacy Amendment to the Federal Food, Drug, and Cosmetic Act passed in a single day – the fastest modern passage of a bill outside a declaration of war.

 Thus was born the FDA-required double blind, placebo-controlled trial.
-Possibly the most expensive and difficult pieces of red tape to clear in all of government.
+Possibly the most expensive and difficult pieces of red tape in all of government.
 A simple requirement that drugs outperform a placebo.
 It’s not known exactly how many drugs fall victim to the Kefauver’s little rule (drug companies don’t exactly announce their failures) but in 2011, only five pain therapies resulted from the 2,000 or so registered trials.
 With a single drug costing as much as $2 billion to develop, it’s a very expensive speed bump.

 But here’s the interesting part – and the one that we must keep in mind today.
 After the bill passed, there arose an interesting problem: what to do with all the drugs already in use that had never been tested against a placebo?